 - OMVIC fee

 - Safety and e-test (unless the ad contains an "Unfit Vehicle" or "As-Is Vehicle" disclosure statement)

-Further, if a dealer intends to charge for products or services they have pre-installed on a vehicle, those costs MUST also be included in the advertised price.
+Products or services that have been pre-installed on a vehicle by a dealer MUST also be included in the advertised price.
 Examples include: